open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/pulsar.md

 ### Notes on Transforms

-The mechanism for transforming messages from batches into Enterprise OPA's storage is the same for all data plugins.
+The mechanism for transforming messages from batches into EOPA's storage is the same for all data plugins.
 Since Pulsar is quite similar to Kafka, its [Notes on Transforms](kafka/#notes-on-transforms) apply to Pulsar, too.